Most new PCs don't come with DVD drives anymore. So it can be a pain to install Windows on a new computer.

 In this tutorial we'll show you how you can set this up from a Mac.

 Step 1: Download the Windows 10 ISO file

-You can download the ISO file straight from Windows.
+You can download the ISO file straight from Microsoft.
 That's right - everything we're going to do here is 100% legal and sanctioned by Microsoft.